 That’s it!
-It’s a simple project with a lot of impact, perfect for sitting on a mantel or shelf to get festive once October is here!
+This DIY Halloween village a simple project with a lot of impact, perfect for sitting on a mantel or shelf to get festive once October is here!

 Don’t you just love anything mini?
 I can hardly handle the tiny pumpkins on the porches.
 Why little villages are so fun to have around for every holiday I’ll never know but I’ll love them forever.

 What Halloween crafting do you have on your agenda?
 I’d love to hear about your projects!
 And for more fall crafting inspiration, be sure to visit Plaid Crafts at Plaid Online and on Facebook, Instagram, Pinterest, and via Email!